mojs/mojs/readme.md

 #### todo
 - add transition
   - add position, opacity
-  - add percent values for strokeDasharray/strokedashOffset
   - add strokeLinecap options
   - add chains
   - rename to transition
 - make refactor
   - module definition to utils
+  - create animation map for props that should be animated and draw only them
   - extend to utils?
   - fix triangle
 - add radial transition(burst)